FireguiQueen/harvard-cs50/week-01_c/memory_allocation.md

 With the assignment operator (`=`), you can assign a value to that memory location.
 ```
+    int age;
-    int age = 19;
+    age = 19;
+    // int: resevers a space in memory. it has an address.
+    // age: points to that address.
-    // Reserves memory and assigns 19 to it; 'age' points to that memory location.
+    // age = 19: assigns 19 to it.
 ```

 ---